hieuhuynhde2012/real-time-bank-churn-with-kafka-spark-HieuUIT/README.md

 The trained model is available in the output directory.
 If you don't want to train a new model, you can skip to the next step.
 Modify predict.py if you want to train a new model.
 - **Kafka Producer Configuration**:
-Open kafka-spark-prediction folder
+- Open kafka-spark-prediction folder
-Edit producer.py to set up the Kafka data producer.
+- Edit producer.py to set up the Kafka data producer.
     ```sh
     cd kafka-spark-prediction
+    - **Navigate to the Kafka directory:**:
-Run file Kafka_Producer.ipynb to see Kafka Producer Result
+- Run file Kafka_Producer.ipynb to see Kafka Producer Result
-Run file Kafka_Consumer.ipynb to see Kafka Producer Result
+- Run file Kafka_Consumer.ipynb to see Kafka Producer Result
 - **Streamlit Configuration**:
-Open visualize folder
+- Open visualize folder
-Modify app.py to integrate model inference and display real-time predictions.
+- Modify app.py to integrate model inference and display real-time predictions.
     ```sh
     cd visualize
     streamlint run app.py